Dracula (1931)

 Count Dracula is enjoying his time in England already.
 We see him feed on a young flower girl before arriving at the opera house.
 It is there he meets his neighbor of Dr. Seward along with his daughter, Mina (Helen Chandler), her fiancé John Harker (David Manners) and her friend of Lucy Weston (Frances Dade).

 My major problem would be there isn’t much of a mystery or investigation.
 Something I tend to run into when it comes to these Universal films is a basic story and lack of a subplot.
 A lot of this could be that they are early cinema.
 This version of the story completely cuts of Van Helsing taking the suitors of Lucy to her coffin to prove and destroy her as a vampire.
 This does hurt the movie for me and how it ends was a bit too abrupt as well.
 They never do travel back to Transylvania which also is a misstep.
 I shouldn’t harp too much as this is a variation on the story, but there are other movies out there that do the story more justice in my opinion.
+I shouldn’t also judge what is missing and just go by what we get.

-Being that this film is from 1931, the effects were done practical and don’t always look great.
-I actually don’t mind it though due to the era this film was made and what technology they had to work with.
+Being that this film is from 1931, the effects were practical and don’t always look great.
+I don’t mind it though due to the era this was made and what technology they had to work with.
 The bats clearly don’t fly as they would in real life, but they aren’t much better than you’d see in films from like the 1970s or CGI ones you see now.
 There also a spider that was bad, but there’s a bit of charm there.
 I do like that they focus in on Lugosi’s eyes, highlighting them with a light.
 It shows us that he has the power to entice and I liked that.
 The editing is fine.
 The film has a low running time.
-It does build some tension, but not enough.
+It does build tension, but not enough.
 I think part of the problem here is things are just revealed instead of more investigation.

-Now with that said, this film is a classic.
+In conclusion, despite minor issues this is a classic.
 It helped kick off the Universal Monster films, back when the horror genre was taken from great literature.
-I enjoy this film, but feel the story could have benefited from a subplot or two to help bolster the story or even just including some more aspects from the book.
-The acting was really good.
-The effects aren’t great, but I have a soft spot for them being the era they were from.
-The editing does build tension, but the issue with the basic story affects the tension.
-The score is solid as well.
+I enjoy this film but feel the story could have benefited from a subplot or two to help bolster the story.
+The acting was good.
+Even though the effects aren’t great, but I have a soft spot for them being the era they were from.
+This is still well-made from the cinematography to the soundtrack.
 I do have to warn you that this film is in black and white as well as being from the 30s.
 If that is an issue, then I would avoid this, but if that’s not a problem I would recommend a viewing.
 It is a classic and a good film.

 My Rating: 8 out of 10